UAE: Many students spend up to 3 hours in school bus commute; doctors warn of health issues

 The outdoor destination is home to over 3,000 animals representing 78 mammal species, 50 varieties of reptiles, and 111 kinds of birds

-Nine-year-old Naya Osama spends nearly two hours every day commuting to her school, only a little over 5 km from her house in Al Nad, Sharjah.
-The Grade 4 student has to wake up at 5:50 am to catch her school bus that picks her at 6:45 am.
+Nine-year-old Naya Osama spends nearly two hours commuting to school daily for a trip which is a little over 5km from her house in Al Nad, Sharjah.
+The Grade 4 student has to wake up at 5:50am to catch her school bus, which picks her up at 6:45am.

-“Her school is 5.6 km away, in the University City Road Industrial Area 6, and we pay Dh5,500 as bus fee.
-But it is the long bus ride that actually bothers us.
-It takes nearly two hours for the bus to cover such a short distance as other children have to be picked up along the way.
-As a working mother, I cannot do the school runs, so the bus is the only solution for me,” says Naya’s mother Rehab Abdullah.
+“Her school is 5.6km away, in the University City Road Industrial Area 6, and we pay Dh5,500 bus fee.
+But it is the long ride that bothers us.
+The bus takes nearly two hours to cover such a short distance as other children have to be picked up along the way.
+As a working mother, I cannot do the school runs, so the bus is my only solution,” says Naya’s mother Rehab Abdullah.

-Though her school ends at 4:00 pm, Naya reaches home almost two hours later.
-“The bus leaves school at 4:30 pm, and she reaches home around 5:30-6:00 pm depending on traffic,” said the Jordanian expat.
+Although her school ends at 4:00 pm, Naya reaches home almost two hours later.
+“The bus leaves school at 4:30pm, and she reaches home around 5:30-6:00pm depending on traffic,” said the Jordanian expat.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Naya’s mother said she tells her daughter to remain awake on the bus as there have been worrying stories about children being forgotten on the bus.
+Naya’s mother said she tells her daughter to stay awake on the bus as there have been worrying instances about children being forgotten on the bus.

-“However, as she is very tired, she dozes off at times.
+“However, as she is extremely tired, she dozes off at times.
 She comes home exhausted and has little time to eat.
 She finishes her homework, and goes to bed.”

-Although school buses are the only option for some families, they said they are not always the best option.
+Although school buses are the only option for some families, parents said the mode of transport is not necessarily the best option.

-“For one, the child gets very tired.
-They spent almost two hours on the bus with no access to washroom, which can result in health concerns.
+Rehab said, “For one, the child gets very tired.
+They spend almost two hours on the bus with no access to the washroom, which can result in health concerns.
 Moreover, I am always anxious as there's no fixed time for her to reach home.”

-Nighat, who spends Dh4,000 each year on transportation, shared that her husband wanted to drive their child to school every morning.
+Nighat, who spends Dh4,000 yearly on transportation, shared that her husband wanted to drive their child to school every morning.

 “However, the school refused.
-They said we cannot choose the option of only dropping her off in the morning; we must opt for both pick-up and drop-off service.”
+They said we cannot choose to only drop her off in the morning; we must opt for both pick-up and drop-off services.”

 Meanwhile, doctors warn long school commutes can have adverse effects on the health of schoolchildren.